Grapes: Single vineyard, Clos Nostre Senyor, with vines over 50 years old, 20% Macabeu, 60% Xarel.lo, and 20% Parellada.

 Residual sugar: Less than 1 g/l.

-Taste: This cava is dry, but creamy and preserve points a lot of brightness (acidity), food pairing wine.
+Taste: This cava is dry, but creamy, preserve points a lot of brightness (acidity), food pairing wine.
 Very fine and elegant carbonic.
-Aroma intense, with a point liquor, smoked and slightly saline.
-We find remembrances of aromatic plants, toffee, quince jam and cinnamon.
+Aroma intense, with a point liquor, smoked, and slightly saline.
+We find remembrances of aromatic plants, toffee, quince jam, and cinnamon.

 Talking About the Wines:

 -Washington Wine Blog, Nov ’18 gave 93 points to 2008 Mestres Clos Nostre Senyor. ”Sourced from vineyards older than 45 years of age, this was aged for ten months in barrel and then was disgorged in July 2018.
 The wine starts off with rich aromas of biscuit, Japanese pear, and lemon zest.
 The palate shows a wonderful tension and mouthfeel.
 Cantaloupe, Challah bread, and bright pear flavors all develop in the glass.
 The earthy tones with the fruit are highly compelling.
 This is showing marvelously, finishing with a strong salinity.
 Drink 2018-2028.”